Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

-I'm here for the project of discovering what works for you--through bodywork, individual coaching & advocacy, or group classes on self-care strategy and techniques.
-A main agenda if it's right for you is to help you get to the best local healthcare providers I know with specialized understanding of how to work with often marginalized, invisible, and poorly understood conditions.
-I also collect the best and most pertinent information I come across on areas of special interest, which you can access here, in hopes of shortcutting anyone else to solutions that took me years to find.
+I'm here for the project of discovering what works for you--through bodywork, individual coaching & advocacy, group classes on self-care strategy and techniques, or peer support and education through the local group that I host monthly.
+I'll also direct you to the best local, virtual, and distant healthcare providers I know who specialized understanding of how to work with often marginalized, invisible, and poorly understood conditions.
+I also collect the best and most pertinent information I come across on areas of special interest, which you can access here, in hopes of shortcutting others to solutions that took me years to find.
 I specialize in helping clients relieve chronic pain and functional challenges due to:

 headaches or migraines